martgnz/journocoders-geogrid/README.md

 This looks nice, but honestly that map can be made with ggplot in 5 minutes.
 D3 really pays off once you want to go beyond a static graph, so let's add a simple tooltip.

-First, add a container for our tooltip at the beginning
+First, add a container for our tooltip at the beginning of the code.

 ```javascript
 const tooltip = d3.select('body')